-7.4.4 How to delete a function
+6.4.4 How to delete a function

-Deleting a function must be the same as deleting the modules:
+Deleting a function works like deleting the modules:

 The user can delete a function by using the right mouse button or the Delete key on the keyboard.
-Once deleted, the signals which were used by the function must be available again; moreover, if the function being deleted was linked to other functions, then it must be removed.
+Once deleted, the signals which were used by the function is freely available again; moreover, if the function being deleted was linked to other functions, then it must be removed.
 It is possible to cancel only one function at a time.

-7.5 Copy and Paste operation
+6.5 Copy and Paste operation